aionnetwork/aion-docs/kernel/api/block.md

 # Block

 Here you'll find the API calls for querying the following information:

-* recent block number
+- Recent block number
-* block information given its hash
+- Block information given its hash
-* block information given its number
+- Block information given its number
-* number of transactions in block given its hash
+- Number of transactions in block given its hash
-* number of transactions in block given its number
+- Number of transactions in block given its number

 The final subsection contains code illustrating all of the above interactions.
 [block:callout]